Klgibsonjr/horiseon-accessibility-refactor/README.md

 > * Implemented more semantic HTML elements to provide more meanig to the code.
 > * Logically structure the HTML code before adding CSS
 > * Add alt attributes to all the image with concise descriptions
-> * Consolidate the CSS file to reduce clear and increase clarity
+> * Consolidate the CSS file to reduce redundancy and increase clarity

 Below is an image of end result of the code refactor.
 Although the code has gone through a pretty extensive code refactor.
 The website looks and functions the same.